Save My Exams Logo

 • x element of straight real numbers means xis a real number

-• straight rational numbers represents all the rational numbers a over bwhere a and b are integers and b ≠ 0
+• straight rational numbers represents all the rational numbers a over bwhere and are integers and ≠ 0

 • straight integer numbers represents all the integers (positive, negative and zero)